ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 #### The `push_to_central` Field

-This field is used to define whether the module is be pushed to the Ballerina central or not.
+This field is used to define whether the module is being pushed to the Ballerina central or not.
 Default value is `true`.
 Set this to `false` for non-central repositories such as Ballerina tools repositories (Eg.: `ballerina-openapi-tools`, `ballerina-graphql-tools`).

 #### The `is_extended_library` Field